Jaye Turner is a young woman who experienced the foster system from her parent's neglect and abandonment at a young age.

 Growing up, that traumatic experience stayed with her and shaped her journey through life.

-Lacking Identity and self-worth, she struggled to be accepted and was often overlooked by family.
+Lacking identity and self-worth, she struggled to be accepted and often overlooked by family.

-She became homeless at 18, and while trying to finish her senior year of high school, soon became a teen mother.
+She struggled with homelessness at 18, and while trying to finish her senior year of high school, then soon became a teen mother.

-In the spring of 2015, Jaye was led on another journey where she discovered a man who promised to change her life forever.
+In 2015, Jaye embarked on another journey where she discovered a man who promised to change her life forever.

-He saved her, and gave her freedom.
-She soon recieved healing and found her identity while growing to know her self worth.
+He saved her and gave her her freedom.
+She soon received healing and found her identity while growing to know her self worth.

-This man restored everything in her life that was lost and accepted her where she was in life, but even more, he gave her an unexplainable love that was once only imaginable.
-That man’s name is Jesus.
+This man restored everything in her life that was lost and accepted her where she was at in life, but even more than that, he gave her an unexplainable love that was once only imaginable.
+His name is Jesus.

-In 2016, with the heart of compassion, she desired to reach those in the foster care system and those young adults who were homeless.
-She received her license to foster and adopt by the summer of 2017 and served in one of the shelters where she and her son once stayed.
-Encountering many obstacles she could no longer fulfill those desires.
+With a heart full of compassion, she desired to reach those in the foster care system and young adults who are homeless.
+Jaye obtained her license to foster and adopt in the summer of 2017.
+She also served in one of the shelters where she and her son had once lived.

-Our vision is to see our foster care community walking in their true identity, knowing who and whose they are.
+Our vision is to see our community walk in their true identity, knowing who and Whose they are by cultivating HEALING within hearts and RESTORATION in every life.

 According to the most recent federal data, there are currently more than 400,000 children in foster care in the United States.